Highlands at Waikele

 No analysis available

-Searched for 'hotel rental pool', 'hotel program', 'managed by hotel', and brand hotel references.
-None found; because STR is not indicated as allowed, hotel pool participation is set to false.
+Searched for 'hotel rental pool', 'hotel program', 'managed by hotel' and brand hotel references.
+No such language appears; since STR is not indicated as allowed, hotel-pool participation is false.

-Searched for 'mandatory hotel pool', 'required to participate', or 'must be in rental program'.
-No such language appears; therefore mandatory pool participation is false.
+Searched for 'mandatory hotel pool', 'required to participate', 'must be in rental program'.
+No listings mention any rental program or a requirement to participate, and because STR is not indicated as allowed, mandatory pool participation is false.

 No analysis available